Why is a counterweight unnecessary?

 Finally, take a look at this picture.
 Here, there are at least two mistakes, but our motor did a great job.

 The first mistake is that the neck/head and legs are not close to the spit.
 This creates a significant imbalance, and the meat is not evenly roasted.
-Bring everything as close to the spit as possible, pull the hind legs all the way back, and tie them to the spit, secure the neck… This may sound funny, but let the pig/lamb on the rotisserie resemble a pouncing cougar on its prey.
+Bring everything as close to the spit as possible, pull the hind legs all the way back, and tie them to the spit, secure the neck.
+This may sound funny, but think of the pig or lamb on the rotisserie like a pouncing cougar locked onto its prey.
+The weight is uneven, the position constantly shifts, and the motor needs to power through every tough angle without hesitation.

 The second mistake is that the motor is covered because our motor needs cooling, and covering it prevents that.
 If you want to prevent the fire from heating up the motor, then place something between the motor and the fire, but don’t cover it.
 That’s all for now.